HealthScreening/HealthScreeningBot/docs/src/server/rules.md

 Doing so almost guarantees an instant mute.

-## No Using the Bot to Fake Screenings

-Do not use the bot to generate fake health screenings.
-If you are sick and the bot sends you a completed health screening, disregard it.
-Do not lie about your vaccination status.
-Anyone lying to the bot will be banned from it.

 ## Use Commands in Correct Places

 Use commands inside of the trial zone only, unless you want support with the bot.
 In the case that your screening is not